top of page

 Work in a smaller group.

-Smaller class sizes are one of the things that are often sighted as a reason that a neurodivergent child can’t cope in mainstream.
+Smaller class sizes are one of the things that are often cited as a reason that a neurodivergent child can’t cope in mainstream.
 For some, this is very much the case.
-If your child attends a mainstream school and has SEN that means they would benefit from a smaller learning environment at certain times of the day this is something that can and should be facilitated at required times.
-A smaller class size can mean that socialising isn’t so daunting and this can encourage a child to interact more appropriately with their peers.
+If your child attends a mainstream school and has SEN, that means they would benefit from a smaller learning environment at certain times of the day.
+This is something that can and should be facilitated at the required times.
+A smaller class size can mean that socialising isn’t so daunting, and this can encourage a child to interact more appropriately with their peers.

 Comments